Intertwining periods, L-functions and local-global principles for distinction of automorphic representations: Introduction

 In his paper \cite{MR1382478}, Guo suggests a relative trace formula approach to the problem.
 This approach was pursued in many subsequent works of which we mention \cite{MR3299843} and \cite{MR3805647}.
 We also mention a project started by Huajie Li, aiming to prove the full relative trace formula suggested by Guo.
 The project is currently pursued by Chaudouard and Li.
 See \cite{MR4424024}, \cite{MR4350885} and \cite{MR4681295} for results in this direction obtained at the Lie algebra level.

 A generalization of the Guo-Jacquet conjecture was formulated in \cite[Conjucture 1.1]{XueZhang} to allow twists by characters in the special case where either $D=F$ or $D$ is quaternionic.
 Xue and Zhang suggest a new relative trace formula comparison.
 By comparing the elliptic parts they obtain both implications of their conjecture under some local restrictions.
-For the direct implication, our result removes these restrictions when the twisting character is trivial.
+For the direct implication, our result removes the restriction on the dimension of $D$ as well as the local restrictions when the twisting character is trivial.

 There is also a converse statement in the Guo-Jacquet conjecture (see also \cite[Conjecture 1.1 (ii)]{XueZhang}).
 We adress it in Section \ref{sec::GJconverse}.
-Our local-global principle allows us to get a partial version of this converse in Theorem \ref{thm::GJconverse}, under the assumption that the so-called Prasad and Takloo-Bighash conjecture holds for $p=2$ (which so far is proven only for $D=F$ or $D$ quaternionic), and further local assumptions.
-If $D=F$ or $D$ is a quaternion algebra, then Xue and Zhang also obtained a partial version of this converse in \cite[Theorem 1.5]{XueZhang}.
+Our local-global principle allows us to get, under local assumptions, a partial version of this converse in Theorem \ref{thm::GJconverse}.
+If $D=F$ or $D$ is a quaternion algebra, then Xue and Zhang also obtained a partial version of this converse in \cite[Theorem 1.5]{XueZhang}, under local and global assumptions.
 Our local assumptions and their local assumptions are different.

-In particular, our converse Guo-Jacquet result applies to a cuspidal representation that is everywhere unramified.
+\begin{theorem} Let $\pi$ be an irreducible, cuspidal automorphic representation of $\GL_n(\BA)$ where $n$ is even, and write $n=2^a b$ where $a\geq 1$ and $b$ is odd.
+Assume that: \begin{enumerate} \item at all places $v$ of $F$ that are inert in $E$ (i.e. such that $E_v$ is a field) \begin{itemize} \item either $\pi_v$ is a discrete series, \item or $\pi_v$ has odd essentially square-integrable support (see Definition \ref{df odd esi})\footnote{for example $\pi_v$ could be any unitary principal series induced from the Borel subgroup}. \end{itemize} \item $L(\frac12,\BC_F^E(\pi))\ne 0$ and $L(s,\pi,\wedge^2)$ has a pole at $s=1$. \end{enumerate} Then either $\pi$ is $\GL_{n/2}(\A_E)$-distinguished or there exists a central $F$-division algebra $D$ of degree $2^a$ such that $E$ imbeds in $D$, and there exists an irreducible, cuspidal automorphic representation $\pi'$ of $\GL_b(D_{\BA})$ with $\JL(\pi')=\pi$, such that $\pi'$ is $\GL_b(C_{\A_E})$-distinguished where $C$ is the centralizer of $E$ in $D$. \end{theorem}

+We believe that our method will have applications to study distinction for more symmetric pairs, both globally as in this paper, and locally as in \cite{epsilonintertwining}.